 The need to protect and reinforce all human rights, and to recognize their importance to realize economic and social development, ensuring equal respect for and enforcement of all human rights online and offline. [agreed]

-Encouraging and facilitating people-centered and inclusive governance models and mechanisms that are based on human rights and the rule of law.
+Encouraging and facilitating people-centered and inclusive governance models and mechanisms.[agreed]

 Strengthening open, democratic, transparent and inclusive WSIS multistakeholder approach, enabling all stakeholders to participate according to their respective roles and responsibilities, in the implementation of the Geneva Plan of Action. [agreed]